janicduplessis/recyclerlistview/README.md

 RecyclerListView also provides a 'non-deterministic' rendering mode with the `forceNonDeterministicRendering` and `layoutSize` props.
 In this mode, RecyclerListView assumes the sizes of items to be `layoutSize`.
 When RecyclerListView actually renders the items, it finds out the actual size of the item, updates the internally stored item height, and relayouts the list.
 This works quite well when the estimates are typically close to the actual list item size.

 When laying out positions of list items, conceptually, RecyclerListView starts from '0' at the beginning of the list, and keeps adding up the total heights of the list items before each next item to determine its position.
-However, this implies that when the item heights of elements before the visible position are inaccurate and have to be updated, the positions of every item after the inaccurate estimatation changes.
+However, this implies that when the item heights of elements before the visible position are inaccurate and have to be updated, the positions of every item after the inaccurate estimation changes.
 Layout positions are always calculated relative to the start of the list.
 This causes all the mentioned issues.

 (Thus solutions that do not fix layouting e.g. only fix positions of rendered content, cannot fix this issue; disagreements between the layouting and the rendered position, which may accumulate, when sufficiently serious, cause the rendered items to not even include items which should be included.)